Will women be swayed by HRT’s preventive benefits?

 Langer will deliver his account of the “sordid behind the scenes manipulation that got us to this point” to SOGC members in Ottawa on June 21, 2017.

 This is part two of a two-part article on hormone replacement therapy.
-Part two will look at a resurgence of interest in the preventive use of HRT.
+Part one covered new allegations that the public were misled about HRT risks.

 Photo credit: Minerva Studio/iStock